On Topology of Compact Hessian Manifolds: Basics on Hessian Manifolds

 As Hessian manifolds are affine, we first present a theorem on topological invariants of affine manifolds, which of course applicable to all Hessian manifolds.

-\begin{proposition} All Pontryagin classes and rational Chern classes of an affine manifold must vanish. \end{proposition} \begin{proof} Note that the tangent bundle of an affine manifold admits a connection of which curvature vanishes identically.
+\begin{proposition} All Pontryagin classes of an affine manifold must vanish. \end{proposition} \begin{proof} Note that the tangent bundle of an affine manifold admits a connection of which curvature vanishes identically.
 The proof of the desired result is then a direct application of the Chern–Weil construction. \end{proof}

 It is also worth noting the following famous conjecture of Chern.

 \begin{conjecture}[Chern,1955] The Euler characteristic of a compact affine manifold is zero. \end{conjecture}